 Learn more about four peer-to-peer fundraising models that people around the world use to raise money for their favorite causes.

-Mix-and-match these proven peer-to-peer fundraising models to inspire your network of existing supporters to become fundraising advocates to raise money for your cause during the year-end giving season!
+Mix-and-match these proven peer-to-peer fundraising models to inspire others to raise money for your cause during the year-end giving season!

 The Challenger vows to do something extraordinary upon achievement of a fundraising goal.